burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## std::aligned_storage

-In C++11 there a type [aligned_storage](https://en.cppreference.com/w/cpp/types/aligned_storage).
+In C++11 there is a type [aligned_storage](https://en.cppreference.com/w/cpp/types/aligned_storage).
 It can be used for aligned but uninitialized memory buffers.
 Example:

 ```cpp
 #include <new>